-Portal hypertension (PH) is a common clinical symptom, and is mainly caused by chronic liver diseases.
+Portal hypertension (PH) is a common clinical symptom and is mainly caused by chronic liver diseases.
 A recent epidemiological study suggested that in Europe, PH caused around 150000 deaths per year, and the mortality rate was equal to or greater than that due to breast cancer[1].
 Transjugular intrahepatic portosystemic shunt (TIPS) is currently an accepted therapy and has proved beneficial in the treatment of complications of PH, such as gastrointestinal variceal bleeding and refractory ascites[2,3].
 With the wide acceptance of polytetrafluoroethylene-covered stents, there has been a significant improvement in long-term TIPS patency[4-7].